ScarletStudy/DGS1-3DS-Release/README.md

 The Great Ace Attorney - English Translation Patch
 ============================

-Note: Make sure to Luma3ds is updated to the latest version.
+Note: Make sure Luma3ds is updated to the latest version.

 How to build the Game Update